 - Join organizations and get involved on campus.
 If there is a specific major you are considering, or if you already have declared a major, find out if there is a student organization for that major and join.
 This will help you to connect with other students who have similar interests and to gather more information about your intended major.

 - Follow your dreams, but make informed choices.
 This means balancing your passion with additional considerations such as job market demand, salary, skills, occupational growth projections and geographic location.
 Your decisions may depend on how important these additional considerations are to you.

 - Take classes that match your interests and skills to fully explore and develop these areas.
 Your advisor will help you to identify courses to consider.

 - Learn the requirements of the different programs of study you are considering in order to make an informed choice about a major.
 The Millikin Bulletin (course catalog) and your faculty advisor are great resources for this.

 - Experience it.
 Seek out opportunities to get hands-on career experience through part-time jobs, volunteering, job shadowing, or internships.
-The Career Center can help with this.
+Again, CAPP staff are available to guide you in this.

-You’ve evaluated your values, interests, personality, and skills.
-You’ve explored careers and majors that best fit with these.
+You’ve engaged in self-discovery activities to learn more about who you are.
+You’ve explored careers and majors that might be a good fit.
 Now it’s time to consider the following in order to fully evaluate potential majors:

 - What preparatory courses are required?